Council Tax

 How is Council Tax calculated?

 Council Tax is based on a property's value.
 All homes - including flats - are subject to Council Tax; rented and owner occupied and whether they are lived in or not.
 Each property receives one Council Tax bill.
 The bill can be reduced for people living on their own and for some people with disabilities.
-More about Council Tax discounts.
+Read more about Council Tax discounts here.

-The actual amount of Council Tax you pay depends on which Council Tax Band your property is in as shown in the table above.
-More than 90% of people in Tamworth pay less than the Band E charge.
+The actual amount of Council Tax you pay depends on which Council Tax band your property is in as shown in the table above.
+More than 90 per cent of people in Tamworth pay less than the Band E charge.

 Financial information and useful links

-A number of council tax payers have received a letter from companies providing a "no win, no fee" service regarding reducing residents council tax band.
-The company will charge the individual 30% of any reduction they receive.
+A number of council tax payers have received a letter from companies providing a 'no win, no fee' service regarding reducing Council Tax bands.
+The company will charge the individual 30 per cent of any reduction they receive.

 Tamworth Borough Council strongly advises customers who want to check their banding to contact the Valuation Office Agency (VOA).
-It is responsible for assessing and reviewing council tax bands on all domestic properties.
+It is responsible for assessing and reviewing Council Tax bands on all domestic properties.
 There is no charge for this service.
-If after investigating the VOA agrees, the band will be changed.
+If, after investigating, the VOA agrees, the band will be changed.
 However the band could go up as well as down.
-Please visit the VOA website or Tel: 03000 501501 or by post: Blackburn House, Old Hall Street, Hanley, Stoke-on-Trent, ST1 3BS.
+Please visit the VOA website for more information.

 If you disagree with your property's Valuation Band, you can appeal in writing to the Valuation Office.

-You may also appeal if you consider that you are not liable to pay Council Tax, for example, because you are not the resident or owner, or because your property is exempt, or that the Council has made a mistake in calculating your bill.
-If you wish to appeal on these grounds you must firstly notify the Council Tax Team in writing so that we have the opportunity to reconsider the case.
+You may appeal if you believe you are not liable to pay Council Tax, for example, because you are not the resident or owner, or because your property is exempt, or the council has made a mistake in calculating your bill.
+If you wish to appeal on these grounds you must firstly notify the Council Tax team in writing so that we have the opportunity to reconsider the case.